Ade2seun/alx-system_engineering-devops/0x02-shell_redirections/README.md

  A script that displays the third line of the file a shell script that creates a file named exactly
 A script that writes into files
+ A script that duplicates the last line of the file